 - Goal Alignment: Align team goals with overall company objectives.

-- Progress Visualization: Get visual feedback on the progress of your OKRs.
+- Progress Visualization: Get visual feedback on OKR progress.

 Pros and cons